subhadipkunduece1/subhadipkunduece1/README.md

-- 👋 Hi, I’m Subhadip Kundu from Bengalore , India , a techie
+- 👋 Hi, I’m Subhadip Kundu from Bengalore , India , a techie , I work full time with a reputed USA based startup and doing part time projects overseas with all type of clients.
 - 👀 I’m interested in developing web related application and automation testing
 - 🌱 I’m currently learning Mern Stack, Node Js , Django Framework, couchbase db , MongoDb which will enable my capacity to build end to end mobile / dextop application.
 - 💞️ I’m looking to collaborate on new projects and existing projects with complex requirements to write or debug codes .